Building a Sales Enablement Framework

 High

-Sales enablement is all about empowering your sellers with the support, resources, and systems they need to find and sell to the right buyers.
-Most companies turn to their customer relationship management (CRM) software for this purpose.
+Sales enablement is all about empowering your sellers with the support, resources, and systems they need to identify and sell to the right buyers at the right time.
+Customer relationship management (CRM) software is a must-have for sales teams, regardless of organizational maturity.

-CRM software like Salesforce, Hubspot, and Microsoft Dynamics can help track customer interactions, shorten the sales cycle, and provide data and insights to continue improving your sales process.
-The CRM you implement should be robust, simple to use, and scalable so it can handle the growth of your company and maturity of your sales enablement processes.
+CRM platforms like Salesforce, Hubspot, and Microsoft Dynamics track customer interactions, shorten the sales cycle, and provide data and insights to help refine the sales process.
+Choose a CRM that’s robust, easy to use, and able to scale up as your company grows and your sales enablement processes mature.

-Arguably the most critical yet time-consuming task in the sales cycle is that of reaching out to new prospects and leads.
-Tools like Salesloft, Hubspot Sales Hub, Outreach alleviate most of the manual, repetitive work associated with sales outreach so sales people can focus more on higher value tasks.
+Reaching out to new prospects and leads is arguably the most critical task in the sales cycle (and also the most time-consuming).
+Tools like Salesloft, Hubspot Sales Hub, and Outreach alleviate most of the manual, repetitive work associated with sales outreach so the team can focus more on higher-value tasks.

-In medium to high maturity organizations, sales enablement teams provide content like email templates and marketing materials for sales people to customize and schedule through these tools.
-They also help sales people fulfill their responsibilities in account-based marketing campaigns.
+In medium- to high-maturity organizations, sales enablement teams provide email templates and marketing materials for salespeople to customize and schedule using these tools.

-Low to medium maturity organizations often use intranets or file shares to coordinate sales enablement material whereas high maturity organizations teams have specific sales enablement technology to enable their teams.
+Low- to medium-maturity organizations often use intranets or file-sharing to coordinate sales enablement material, while high-maturity teams have dedicated sales enablement technology to empower their teams.

 Platforms like Highspot and Seismic provide visibility across the sales content lifecycle.
-They typically have powerful search, scoring, and syncing capabilities that keeps marketing and sales organized and on-brand.
+They typically have powerful search, scoring, and syncing capabilities that keep marketing and sales organized, aligned, and on-brand.

 Low